-Other secured financings include the liabilities related to transfers of financial assets that are accounted for as financings rather than sales, certain equity-linked notes and other secured borrowings.
+Other secured financings include the liabilities related to transfers of financial assets that are accounted for as financings rather than sales, consolidated VIEs where the Company is deemed to be the primary beneficiary, certain equity-linked notes and other secured borrowings.
 See Note 6 for further information on other secured financings related to VIEs and securitization activities.

-The Company's other secured financings at June 30, 2013 consisted of the following:
+The Company's Other secured financings at June 30, 2015 consisted of the following:

-Secured financings with original maturities one year or less \$ 2,120 Secured financings with original maturities greater than one year 630 Failed sales, at fair value (1) 41 Total \$ 2,791
+Secured financings with original maturities greater than one year \$ 2,201 Secured financings with original maturities one year or less - Failed sales, at fair value (1) 27 Total (2) \$ 2,228